sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/state-react/README.md

 * Data being entered into forms
 * One of multiple options being selected
-* Data that comes from a server being updated
+* Data that comes from an API server

 This kind of data is called state.
 State is any data that can change value over time.
 To simplest way to manage state in React is with the `useState` hook: